Stuart Manley: Professional career

-Manley turned professional in later 2003, and immediately joined the Challenge Tour, finishing 90th in his first season.
+In 2003, Manley turned professional.
+He immediately joined the Challenge Tour, finishing 90th in his first season.
 At the end of that year he came through the qualifying school to earn a place on the European Tour for the first time.
 However, Manley has consistently failed to establish himself at the highest level; he is yet to retain his card by finishing in the top 115 at season's end, and has only regained it via the Challenge Tour in 2007 and qualifying school in 2008, 2010 and 2013.

 Manley graduated from the PGA EuroPro Tour in 2012, returning to the Challenge Tour in 2013 where he won the Finnish Challenge.
 He narrowly missed out on winning a European Tour card, finishing 19th on the Challenge Tour rankings.
 However, he came 10th in European Tour Qualifying School to earn a 2014 European Tour category.

 Manley hit the headlines in 2013 when, during the third round of the World Cup of Golf in Melbourne, he hit a hole-in-one followed by an 11 at the next hole.
 Manley had originally believed the hole-in-one had won him a Mercedes-Benz car, only to find out afterwards that the prize only applied to the final round of the tournament.
 He attributed the following score of 11 to his shock and disappointment at not winning the car, but still eventually ended with an even-par round of 72.

 In February 2017 Manley finished runner-up in the Joburg Open, one of the Open Qualifying Series events.
 This finish gave him an entry to the 2017 Open Championship, his first major championship.
 The runner-up finish matched his previous best in a European Tour event, the 2013 Hong Kong Open, where he lost in a playoff.
 Despite his early season success, Manley had a poor season and failed to retain his card, returning to the Challenge Tour for 2018.

 Manley showed some good form in 2018.
 In May he was third in the Andalucía Costa del Sol Match Play 9 after losing 3&2 to Grant Forrest in the semi-final.
 In June he was involved in two playoffs in two weeks, losing in the KPMG Trophy to Pedro Figueiredo after Figueiredo made a birdie at the first extra hole and then winning the Hauts de France Golf Open at the third extra hole when Grant Forrest made a bogey.
 He was also runner-up in the Northern Ireland Open and finished the season 9th in the Order of Merit to earn a place on the 2019 European Tour.